epg1213/tooling-i-tracing/README.md

 This tool is used to find domains that resemble the one you target, using certstream to wait for new TLS certificates being issued.
-It can be used to protect your domain name against typo squatting, and uses the AbuseIPDB API to check the domain's reputation.
+It can be used to protect your domain name against typo squatting, and uses the AbuseIPDB API to check each domain's reputation.

 # Installing